-Skin tests (see Diagnosis and Treatment of Skin Disorders: Skin Tests) are the most useful way to identify specific allergens.
+Skin tests (see Skin Tests) are the most useful way to identify specific allergens.
 Usually, a skin prick test is done first.
 Dilute solutions are made from extracts of pollens (of trees, grasses, weeds, or fungal spores), dust, animal dander, insect venom, foods, and some drugs.
 A drop of each solution is placed on the person's skin, which is then pricked with a needle.
 If the person is allergic to one or more of these substances, the person has a wheal and flare reaction, indicated by the following:

 The skin prick test can identify most allergens.
 If no allergen is identified, a tiny amount of each solution can be injected into the person's skin (intradermal test).
 This type of skin test is more likely to detect a reaction to an allergen.

 Before skin tests are done, people are asked to stop taking antihistamines and certain antidepressants called tricyclic antidepressants (such as amitriptyline) and monoamine oxidase inhibitors (such as selegiline).
 These drugs may suppress a reaction to the tests.
 Some doctors also do not test people who are taking beta-blockers because if such people have an allergic reaction, the consequences are more likely to be serious.
 In addition, beta-blockers may interfere with the drugs used to treat serious allergic reactions.